 1866 - Agricultural and Mechanical College added to Kentucky University and classes offered.
 It is based on the grounds of Ashland (Henry Clay's estate) and Woodlands Estate.

-1878 - College of the Bible is chartered as an independent institution.
-Separates from Kentucky University.
+1878 - College of the Bible is chartered as an independent institution and separates from Kentucky University.
 From 1912-1938(?) it shares facilities and presidents with Transylvania.
 Eventually becomes Lexington Theological Seminary in 1965.

 1889 - Kentucky University becomes major stockholder in Hamilton Female College.
 Twenty-seven women matriculate into Kentucky University.

-1902 - The preparatory Academy begins to phase out.
-Finally closes in 1915 at the start of WWI.
+1902 - The preparatory Academy begins to phase out and finally closes in 1915.

 1903 - Kentucky University assumes control over Hamilton College making in a junior college for women.

-1908 - A&M College renamed State University and officially becomes University of Kentucky in 1916.
+1908 - A&M College is renamed State University and officially becomes University of Kentucky in 1916.
 Because of the changing name (State University of Kentucky) and confusion that might ensue, Kentucky University changes its name back to Transylvania University.
 See Wright pp. 314-316.

 1911 - Alma mater song, "Hail, Transylvania!" acquired.
 See Wright p.
 330.